-I was diagnosed with a traumatic brain injury (an invisible disability.)
+Concussions led to me being diagnosed with a traumatic brain injury (an invisible disability.)
 It took me three years to recover cognitively and my recovery took me two years into Drew.
 The Office of Accessibility gave me the confidence to feel I was in an environment that supported me and there was not a stigma attached to it.
 When I was fencing at Drew I suffered from another concussion and the Office of Accessibility always asked me if there was anything they could do to help me.
 Drew is a community and it supports students who may not need the services.
 This shaped the direction I wanted to go in.
 I was inspired to help others especially those who went through what I went through, especially those who may not have the resources I had at Drew and don’t know where to turn for help.
 Drew made me feel it was okay to reach out and that I was not alone no matter what disability you identify with.
 There are no restrictions.
 That is what I want to incorporate in my path to human services.

-What are the strengths of this disability?
+What do you identify as strengths of this disability?

 My strengths are resilience and positivity.
 As a human being you can endure so much and everything you can endure only helps to shape the person you become later on.
 These challenges make us stronger and more confident in ourselves.